 Biosphere 2: Using flow measurement to study the impacts of drought on tropical rainforests

-Director of Biosphere 2, Dr. Laura Meredith, had experience using Alicat controllers in other experiments during her time at the University of Arizona Landscape Evolution Observatory.
-Dr. Meredith was pleased with the accuracy and repeatability of the Alicat controllers, so she reached out in search of a partnership to support her current work at Biosphere 2.
+Dr. Meredith had previously used Alicat mass flow controllers in experiments conducted her time at the University of Arizona Landscape Evolution Observatory.
+During those experiments, Dr. Meredith was pleased with the accuracy and repeatability of the Alicat controllers.
+She reached out in search of a partnership to support her current work at Biosphere 2.